-Subscriptions starting with Volume Eight will be open in early 2023.
+Subscriptions starting with Volume Eight are open now.

 Payments are handled securely through Stripe; we never receive your payment information directly, nor is it shared with third parties.